Mike Tyson: Tyson vs. Lewis

 In another Memphis fight on February 22, 2003, Tyson beat fringe contender Clifford Etienne 49 seconds into round one.
 The pre-fight was marred by rumors of Tyson's lack of fitness.
 Some said that he took time out from training to party in Las Vegas and get a new facial tattoo.
 This eventually proved to be Tyson's final professional victory in the ring.

-In August 2003, after years of financial struggles, Tyson finally filed for bankruptcy.
+In August 2003, after years of financial struggles, Tyson filed for bankruptcy.
 Tyson earned over $30 million for several of his fights and $300 million during his career.
 At the time, the media reported that he had approximately $23 million in debt.

 On August 13, 2003, Tyson entered the ring for a face-to-face confrontation against K-1 fighter Bob Sapp immediately after Sapp's win against Kimo Leopoldo in Las Vegas.
 K-1 signed Tyson to a contract with the hopes of making a fight happen between the two, but Tyson's felony history made it impossible for him to obtain a visa to enter Japan, where the fight would have been most profitable.
 Alternative locations were discussed, but the fight ultimately did not take place.

 On July 30, 2004, Tyson had a match against British boxer Danny Williams in another comeback fight, and this time, staged in Louisville, Kentucky.
 Tyson dominated the opening two rounds.
 The third round was even, with Williams getting in some clean blows and also a few illegal ones, for which he was penalized.
 In the fourth round, Williams took control of the fight landing a succession of accurate and powerful punches that knocked Tyson down.
 He failed to beat the count and was thus defeated by KO.
 After the fight, Tyson's manager claimed that Tyson had torn a ligament in his knee in the first round.
 This was Tyson's fifth career defeat.
 He underwent surgery for the ligament four days after the fight.
 His manager, Shelly Finkel, claimed that Tyson was unable to throw significant right-hand punches since he had a knee injury.